dragonejt/langchain-palantir/README.md

 ## Usage

 langchain-palantir can be used like any other LangChain extension.
+Examples use LangChain v1.0.

-### Basic Tool Calling Workflow
+### Basic Agentic Workflow

 ```python
 model = OpenAiGptChatLanguageModel.get("GPT_4_1")